theoboldalex/standup_comedy/README.md

 ## Exercises

+> [!NOTE]
+> From here on out we will refer to `worker_bees.csv` the "input file".

-1. Print both the number of columns and rows contained in `worker_bees.csv`
+1. Print the number of columns contained in the input file.